drbap/magicuser-theme-for-obsidian/README.md

 ![Table Layout](images/magicuser_theme_tables.png)

-- Improved tables layout (**all preset themes** - light and dark modes).
-Tables colors will adapt to the different background colors of the preset themes.
+- Improved table layout (**all preset themes** - light and dark modes).
+The colors of the tables will adapt to the different background colors of the preset themes.

 ![Table Layout Style Settings](images/magicuser_tables_layout_preset_themes.png)